Building the future, now.

 02. Teaching

-At the center of these interests is a fundamental concern for helping students and professionals to acquire knowledge about management while improving
+At the heart of my teaching and research interests is a fundamental commitment to helping students and professionals not only acquire essential knowledge about management but also develop:

 1) the quality of their thinking skills and communication skills;

-2) their ability to make ethically-informed decisions; and
+2) the ability to make good, ethically-informed decisions; and

-3) their ability to take prudent, principled, strategic actions in an increasingly globalized and uncertain world.
+3) the capacity to take prudent, principled, and strategic actions in an increasingly complex and globalized world.

 As a constructivist, I believe that humans perceive reality and construct knowledge and meaning through experiences and reflection (Elliott et al., 2000).
 Further, consistent with the science of learning (Ambrose, et al., 2010), I believe that the construction of knowledge and meaning by the learner “is influenced by the interaction of prior knowledge and new events” (Arends, 1998).
 Following Vygotsky (1978), I believe that students learn best when they get out of their comfort zones and get into the Zone of Proximal Development (ZPD), and then proceed to learn socially and with the support of a knowledgeable instructor.
 And, following Piaget (Omrod, 2012), I believe that cognitive processes of assimilation and accommodation of newly constructed knowledge and meaning are an essential part of the process of learning and cognitive development.
 Based on my experience, I believe that careful course designs and lesson plans that leverage constructivist approaches to learning, world-class contents, compassionate and knowledgeable instructors, and a robust learning management system (e.g. Canvas LMS) are essential for achieving intended learning outcomes.
 Finally, consistent with Grant & Baden-Fuller (2018), I believe that for deep, transformative learning to move from the classroom and into the workplace, in addition to knowledge acquisition (knowing), learners need to develop cognitive (being) and behavioral (doing) skills.